fraolb/celo-hackathon-agent/README.md

-# Celo Hackathon Project Analyzer
+# Celo Hackathon Project Analyzer with LangChain and Anthropic

-This tool analyzes GitHub repositories for Celo hackathon projects, evaluating code quality and checking for Celo blockchain integration.
+This tool analyzes GitHub repositories for Celo hackathon projects, evaluating code quality and checking for Celo blockchain integration using LangChain and Anthropic's Claude AI model.

 ## Features

 - Reads project data from an Excel file
-- Analyzes GitHub repositories using the GitHub API
+- Analyzes GitHub repositories using LangChain's GitHub toolkit, which provides powerful access to repository information without requiring local cloning
-- Evaluates code quality based on multiple factors
+- Evaluates code quality using Anthropic's Claude AI model
+- Provides intelligent assessment of code quality and best practices
-- Checks for Celo blockchain integration
+- Checks for Celo blockchain integration with AI-powered analysis
-- Generates detailed Markdown reports
+- Generates detailed Markdown reports with LLM-driven insights

 ## Installation